-In our previous publications we propose [5] and implement [6] a methodology where the information of PlR is reused in order to connect high-level information need with IA.
+In our previous publications, we propose [5] and implement [6] a methodology where the information of PIR is reused in order to connect high-level information need with IA.
+The need for a holistic approach to information fusion, such as the one we attempt, has also been raised by other authors, e.g., [7].
 Here, we further develop this methodology in a more statistically robust and reliable manner.

-In this article, we replace our previous coarse (circular shaped) state uncertainty representation [6] with a more convenient one by using a particle filter (PF) [7, p.
-11] (see [8] for another use of PF for uncertainty representation in terrain).
-To deal with the problem of lacking sensor data we use the PF and introduce (Bayesian) robust plan recognition (RPIR).
-By robust we mean in the sense of robust Bayesian analysis [13].
+In this article, we replace our previous coarse (circular shaped) state uncertainty representation [6] with a more convenient one by using a particle filter (PF) [8, pp. 11].
+To deal with the problem of lacking sensor data, we use the PF and introduce (Bayesian) robust plan recognition (RPIR).
+By robust we mean in the sense of robust Bayesian analysis [9].
 This contributes to a better predictive situation awareness and improved sensor task prioritization.

 Sensor resources have dynamic constraints and therefore we need a prediction of future agent states to enable proactive sensor control.
 Here, we use the PF for predicting states in a number of following time steps.
-Finally, we combine the properties above in our methodology for our proactive multi-object sensor control.
+Finally, we combine the properties above in our methodology for our proactive multiobject sensor control.

-Section 2 explains the context of the problem we are considering, presents the framework we use, and the experiment scenario.
-Section 3, provides details about the PF we use to represent and maintain state uncertainty.
-Section 4 presents PIR in general and the robust representation of the current work.
-Section 5 provides details of various parts of the implemented framework that relates to sensor management.
-Section 6 provides the results of a simulation experiment that visualizes the results of the PIR.
-The article is summarized in Section 7, and future research opportunities are discussed.
+Section II explains the context of the problem we are considering, presents the framework we use, and the experiment scenario.
+Section III provides details about the PF we use to represent and maintain state uncertainty.
+Section IV presents PlR in general and the robust representation of the current work.
+Section V provides details of various parts of the implemented framework that relates to sensor management.
+Section VI provides the results of a simulation experiment that visualizes the results of the PlR.
+The article is summarized in Section VII and future research opportunities are discussed.